-Applications should be submitted to the Director of NICPLD in time to be reviewed at the June meeting of the NICmPPET, who will decide on the allocation and level of funding.
+Applications should be submitted by the closing date of the 31st of May to the Director of NICPLD in time to be reviewed at the June meeting of the NICmPPET, who will decide on the allocation and level of funding.
 Applications will only be considered at the September meeting if funding remains unallocated.
 Retrospective applications for funding will not be considered.

 6. Funding criteria